premchander-revature/interviewquestions/.NET FULL STACK/C#OOPS.md

 - Object-oriented programming (OOP) is an approach to programming where software is primarily designed by using objects (essentially data) that interact with each other.

-- When different pieces of data are put together, they come to form the software as a whole.
+- When different pieces of data are put together, they come to form the software.
 OOP is an alternative to functional or procedural programming and it’s also the approach used by C#.

 </blockquote>